spuddy619/MechaCar_Statistical_Analysis/README.md

  **Looking at the above image we can conclude:**<br>
  1.)
 The following variables are unlikely to provide random amounts of variance to the linear model:<br/>
- -vehicle_length (p-value: 2.60e-12)<br/>
+ - vehicle_length (p-value: 2.60e-12)<br/>
- -ground_clearance (p-value: 5.21e-08)<br/>
+ - ground_clearance (p-value: 5.21e-08)<br/>

 These two variables are statistically unlikely to provide random amounts of variance to the linear model; essentially, this means that these two variables are significantly impacting the miles per gallon on the car prototypes.<br/>

 2.)
 The slope of the linear model is not zero.
 When the slope of a linear model is zero, the null hypothesis is true.
 The p-value of the linear model is 5.35e-11; this is much lower than the assumed level of significance (0.05).
 This means that we must reject our null hypothesis and this consequently means that the slope is not zero. <br/>